hugs/angelo/README.md

 Mocha has an issue with re-running test suites within the same process.
 This is because Mocha uses a call to "require()" to load test files.
 When require() is called, however, files are cached and only loaded once.
 A side-effect of this reliance on require() is that tests are only ever run once.

 If you use Mocha through its API, you could clear the cache before re-loading, but this isn't fool-proof.
-Instead, TJ recommends using a child process and getting results via the JSON stream stream reporter.
-This is exactly what Angelo does!
+Instead, Angelo does what TJ recommends -- use a child process to run mocha and get results via the JSON stream stream reporter.